czbiohub-sf/cerebra/paper/paper.md

 These steps are performed by a [subprocess pool](https://pypi.org/project/pathos/) so that we can process multiple discreet "chunks" of input at the same time.
 There is also the option to limit the reported variants to those found in NCBI's [dbSNP](https://www.ncbi.nlm.nih.gov/books/NBK21088/) and the Wellcome Sanger Institute's [COSMIC](https://cancer.sanger.ac.uk/cosmic) databases.
 This option is designed to give the user a higher degree of confidence in the pathogenicity of each variant.
-If independent experiments have reported a given variant in pathogenic human tissue, it is more likely to be real and less likely to be an artifact.
+If independent experiments have reported a given variant in pathogenic human tissue, it is more likely to be "real" and less likely to be an artifact.
 The output of `germline-filter` is a set of trimmed-down VCF files.

 If you have access to "control" tissue and your experimental question is concerned with differences between tumor/pathogenic tissue and control tissue, then `germline-filter` is the right place to start.